dataArtisans/flink-training-web/web/index.md

 layout: page
 ---

 [Apache Flink](http://flink.apache.org)<sup>&reg;</sup> is an open source platform for scalable batch and stream data processing.

-Flink offers expressive APIs to define batch and streaming data flow programs and a robust and scalable engine to execute these jobs.
+It offers expressive APIs to define batch and streaming data flow programs and a robust and scalable engine to execute these jobs.

-<b>...
-EXTEND ...</b>

-### Goals & Scope of the Training
+### Goals and scope of this training

-This training is intended for people who want to learn to analyze data with Apache Flink.
+This training teaches how to implement scalable data analysis programs using Apache Flink.
 For now, the training focuses on Flink's DataSet API for batch processing.
-The training will be extended to cover a broader range of use cases.
+The training will be extended to cover a broader range of use cases in the future.

-Specifically, the training covers the following aspects:
+Specifically, this training teaches:

-- Setup a local development environment
+- How to setup an environment to develop Flink programs
+  - Setup all required software and tools and configure an IDE
-  - Create a Maven project with Flink dependencies
-  - Import the project into an IDE
+  - Create a Maven project for Flink programs and import it into an IDE
-  - Implement, run, and debug a program locally in your IDE
+  - Execute and debug a Flink program locally in an IDE

+- How to implement Flink programs using
-- Implementation exercises for Flink's batch DataSet API
+	- Exercises for Flink batch programs using the DataSet API

-- Best practices and tips for Flink program development
+	- Exercises for Flink batch programs using the Table API

-- Package, execute, and monitor a Flink program on a local Flink instance
+- How to package, execute, and monitor Flink programs on running Flink systems

 ## TODO

-add a footer with the trademark information about Apache, Apache Flink, Apache Hadoop
+- add a footer with the trademark information about Apache, Apache Flink, Apache Hadoop
+- add syntax high-lighting
+- link to reference implementations
+- link to mail data set preparation job
+- Scala Implementation to read Mail Data Set
+- Scala Implementations of exercises
+- Table API implementations
+- One more exercise
+- Upload slides to slideshare and embed them

+## Optional

+- Resources
+	- Best practices
+	- Tuning
+	- FAQ